rsanheim/rsanheim.github.com/_posts/2012-11-27-seven-months-at-github.markdown

 get written.
 And if those things get missed on the first pass, peer pressure and continual review ensure ensure they get done.

-## END
+## End

-GitHub is a great place to work, and I've learned so much in the past half year.
-Here is to many more good years of learning and shipping at GitHub.
+It has been a fantasticly good half a year at GitHub.
+I have learned so much, shipped some great software, and look forward to many more years of learnings and shipping.